 We encourage and advocate for our education fellows to become champions in the field of academic emergency medicine.

 Our mission is to impart advanced training and mastery in medical education theory, research development, curriculum design, and to prepare the next generation of scholars and leaders in the world of academic emergency medicine.

 - Emergency Medicine Residents, Advanced Practitioners and Medical Students

 - Clinical Instructor in Emergency Medicine in Medicine at Weill Cornell Medical College

-- ACS Verified Level 1 Trauma Center, Joint Commission Primary Stroke Center, AHA STEMI Receiving Center
+- ACS Verified Level 1 Trauma Center, Joint Commission Primary Stroke Center, and Thrombectomy Center with a new neuro-ICU, AHA STEMI Receiving Center

 - Employee of Envision Healthcare, the Nation’s Largest Physician Practice Management Company

 - Competitive Compensation, Benefit and CME Package

 - Dedicated mentorship

 - Focus on high-yield career certifications